-Not only are your regulars great for business (you probably counted on a few familiar faces this past year), they’re also more likely to recommend your entrees to their friends and family.
-In an industry where word-of-mouth referrals still have an outsized impact on sales, repeat customers offer the kind of organic marketing that money just can’t buy.
+Not only are your regulars great for business (you probably counted on a few familiar faces this past year), they’re also far more likely to recommend your entrees to their own friends and family.
+In an industry where word-of-mouth referrals still have an outsized impact on sales, repeat customers offer the kind of social proof that money just can’t buy.

 One of the best ways to keep diners satisfied and coming back is with a loyalty program.
-These programs reward a customer who keeps coming back with a free drink, appetizer or even full meal.
+These programs reward a loyal customer who keeps coming back with a free drink, appetizer or even full meal.
 Try using custom-made Loyalty Cards that make it easy for you to track visits with a mark or a hole punch, for example.

 One of the key ways restaurants are connecting with customers both new and old is social media marketing.
-With the potential for high ROI, it’s no wonder more than 90% of brands have at least two social media channels, according to Brandwatch.
+With the potential for high ROI, it’s no wonder more than 90% of brands have at least two social media marketing channels, according to Brandwatch.

-Throughout each of your posts, try to establish a strong brand identity that stands out from the competition and lets customers know what you value.
+Throughout each of your posts, try to establish a strong restaurant brand identity that stands out from the competition and lets customers know what you value.
 Let’s say you run a Texas-style BBQ joint.
 Your posts could play up the tradition and authenticity of your recipes by detailing the slow-cooking process for followers.
 Some other ideas for social media posts include:

 Marketing doesn’t end when a new customer walks through the door.
 Your Menu isn’t just a list of your offerings but another chance to show off your brand identity.
 A fresh new menu design that creatively incorporates all of your logos, fonts and color schemes can show guests old and new alike that you’re ready for your bounce back.

 Placing a QR code on your menu that links to its online counterpart, for example, allows patrons a no-touch way to order and pay right on their phones.
 According to Restaurant Business Magazine, the QR code trend is now “everywhere,” especially for smoothly handling takeout orders.
-It’s a COVID 19-safe option that’s also convenient for customers and servers alike.
+It’s a touch-free and more hygienic option that’s also convenient for customers and servers alike.

 Many restaurants turn to marketing analytics to get the job done.
 Analytics is the way businesses comb through data from their website, social media posts and paid ads and other online presence to look for trends and draw conclusions.
-Some of the major key performance indicators restaurants use to determine if a marketing campaign is working include click rates and engagement on posts and website traffic.
+Some of the major key performance indicators (KPIs) restaurants use to determine if a marketing campaign is reaching your target market include the following:

-The COVID 19 pandemic has already forced some radical changes to the way you do business.
-As the world begins to move forward from the pandemic now’s the time to craft a marketing strategy that’s kept pace.
+The COVID-19 pandemic has already forced some radical changes to the way you do business.
+As the world begins to move forward from the pandemic, now’s the time to craft a marketing strategy that’s kept pace.